AleksTeresh/lcl-classifier/src/README.md

     `ssh ubuntu@<whatever-is-the-ip-address>`

 8. `Volumes / Volumes`.
 A volume called "Storage 50G" should already be created.
-If not, create a new one.
+If not, create a new one (see instructions [here](https://docs.csc.fi/cloud/pouta/persistent-volumes/)).
 Make sure that the volume is attached to the instance (Dropdown / `Manage attachments`).
 Make sure only one volume is attached to the instance.